NetCoreStack/Hisar/README.md

 > **MsBuild** , **NuGet** or **[dotnet pack](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet-pack)** tools can be used for packaging.
 In this way, the component will be able to part of the main hosting application and available to upload **NuGet** or **MyGet** package repositories.

-Despite the other framework you don't need to reference any component (module) to main application but if you want the component to act as part of the main application you can copy the output .dll to ExternalComponents folder of main application so the Hisar platform engine resolves all dependencies, controllers, views, contents and then registers the component with convention name.
+Despite the other framework you don't need to reference any component (module) to main application but if you want the component to act as part of the main application you can copy the output .dll to **ExternalComponents** folder of main application so the **Hisar** platform engine resolves all dependencies, controllers, views, contents and then registers the component with convention name.

 #### Controllers

 For example; you got a component which is name **Hisar.Component.Carousel**.
 For convention, Hisar engine resolves that namespace as a **Carousel** component when to act as a part of the main application.
-For this component, **Controllers** will work as an **Area** with http://\<domainname\>/carousel URL prefix in main application.
+For this component, the component **Controllers** will work as an **Area** with http://\<domainname\>/carousel URL prefix in main application (Landing Hosting or Admin Hosting apps).

 #### ViewComponents
 [View components]((https://docs.microsoft.com/en-us/aspnet/core/mvc/views/view-components)) are similar to partial views, but they are much more powerful.
 Hisar ViewComponents work as follows;